ffbeast/ffbeast.github.io/docs/en/joystick.md

  - Compatible with PSU from 12V to 24V.
  - Compatible with DCS, MSFS, il-2, Warthunder, Condor2.
  - Other games support is on roadmap.
+ - Compatible with Thrustmaster (Native support.
+No additional controllers needed).
- - Compatible with Thrustmaster and VKB extenders when using proper adapter.
+ - Compatible with VKB (**In form of "Path through"**).
+ - Compatible with Virpil (**In form of "Path through"**).

+{: .important }
+> **"Path through"**
+>
+> Is the way of connecting grip to the original controller.
+> The cable will be routed from the extender outside of the box.
+> You will need to have original controller standing close to the base and cable connected to it.

 ## Gallery
 <img src="../../assets/images/vkb_on_extender.jpg" width="360">
 <img src="../../assets/images/thrustmaster_on_extender.jpg" width="360">

-<iframe src="https://gmail2239807.autodesk360.com/shares/public/SH512d4QTec90decfa6e73dd6a088a09dc43?mode=embed" width="720" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>
 ## Want one?

 There are several options:

 ### Build it!
 It is possible to build device yourself.
 Construction does not require use of special tooling and can be done by anyone Technical documentation and firmware are available for purchase:

 - DXF files ready for cutting + BOM - **25 Euro**
 - Firmware license for one device - **50 Euro**

+<iframe src="https://gmail2239807.autodesk360.com/shares/public/SH512d4QTec90decfa6e73dd6a088a09dc43?mode=embed" width="720" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

+{: .important }
-**Building instructions will be added there soon!**
+ >**Building instructions will be available soon!**

 ### Or buy it!
 In case you want to have ready made device I could build FFBeast base for you.

+#### Basic version bundle
+It is the version for those who want to spend as low as possible to enter FFB world.
-The final price is the subject of options selected.
-Expect to spend **899 Euro + Shipping** as starting minimum configuration.
+The price of basic version is **899 Euro + Shipping**.

+It includes:
+ - FFBeast base in bare metal look(not painted).
+ - Single adapter of choice (either Thrustmaster style connector or adapter to VKB extender).
+ - USB cable.
+ - Power cable to connect PSU of your choice.

+{: .important }
+>No PSU will be present in this bundle so you could use any PSU 12V-24V possible to deliver 15A and more.

+#### Extended bundle
+Depending on your needs and for additional cost bundle could be extended with different options:
+- Painted enclosure (Black).
+- Adapter to connect 2 standard laptop PSU in parallel to achieve required Amp rating.
+- Compatible PSUs.
+- USB isolator.
+- Adaptation of physical dimensions and mounting accessories for your cockpit.
+- Something not mentioned in the list :)

+## Ready to preorder?
+{: .warning }
- [**Just fill the form**](https://forms.gle/nyH7mn7TG4byqH4g7), and I will contact you with provided email as soon as your preorder will be ready to go to production.
+> [**Just fill the form**](https://forms.gle/nyH7mn7TG4byqH4g7), and I will contact you with provided email as soon as your preorder will be ready to go to production.
+>
+> **No payment required.
+You will get final invoice for payment when device will be ready for shipping!**

 ## Discord
 Discord is the preferred way to ask me questions and discuss project details.